 Our children may be entering a world where their lives and livelihoods are far from guaranteed.
 One thing that helps them cope and can give them a leg up in an uncertain world is Scouting.
 Our values are as immutable and omnipresent as those oft-repeated strains of Jingle Bells.
 We have cherished and instilled those values for over a hundred years, and that’s not going to change, even as the world around us – and even the Scouting program – changes.
 The skills learned in Scouting while they’re having fun with their friends – how to cook a meal, lead a team, solve a puzzle or do a good turn for others – will serve them well as they set out on their own.
 And it will help them deal with the inevitable change they’re certain to encounter – even if it’s just getting their room repainted.

 As you meet with your Scouts, remember that we are an anchor, a beacon and a reliable presence in a world filled with change and uncertainty.
 Be that stability for them.
-Uphold our values and pass them along to the younger generation, for they are going to need them.This post Comfort and joy first appeared on Bobwhite Blather.
+Uphold our values and pass them along to the younger generation, for they are going to need them.This post first appeared on Bobwhite Blather.